Last updated on May 9th, 2023.

 At the time it was one of the world’s most sophisticated military constructions, comprising a turf wall 10 feet high and ditches that were 16 feet deep.

-The Forth Bridge (awarded 2015).
+Awarded 2015.
 Edinburgh is home to another World Heritage Site at the Forth estuary where the Forth Rail Bridge spans the shores of South and North Queensferry.